Susan M. Eveland, University Registrar

 Courses that are offered pass/no pass only are assigned P* or N* grades.
 Courses offered for letter grades or pass/no pass use P or N grades without an asterisk.

 Student work may be graded as follows: P (pass), satisfactory performance (C– or better for undergraduate course work, B– or better for graduate course work), or N (no pass), unsatisfactory performance, no credit awarded (D+ or worse for undergraduate course work, C+ or worse for graduate course work).
 The class schedule designates courses that are offered only pass/no pass.
-Passing credits are also awarded for advanced placement and College-Level Examination Program work and for work taken at another collegiate institution if the registrar’s office staff cannot equate the quality of the work to the UO grading system.
+Passing credits are also awarded for advanced placement and College-Level Examination Program work and for work taken at another collegiate institution when that institution has already recorded a pass/no pass mark or if the registrar's staff cannot equate the quality of the work to the UO grading system.

-For students graduating, removal of incompletes awarded winter term 2005 and after must be submitted on DuckWeb no later than the Friday following exam week of the graduating term.
-Incompletes awarded winter term 2005 or later will be automatically changed to a grade of F or N prior to conferral of the degree.
+For students graduating, removal of incompletes awarded must be submitted on DuckWeb no later than the Friday following exam week of the graduating term.
+Incompletes awarded will be automatically changed to a grade of F or N prior to conferral of the degree.
 Grade changes must be submitted no later than thirty days after the degree is awarded.
 Grades of F or N will remain on the academic record after the degree is awarded and cannot be removed.

 Grade Point Average